From the series,

 · The doughnut shaped platforms rising in the center under the transparent dome would provide viewing areas to the outer countryside as well as the inner tropical gardens at the nucleus.
 The 7 platform levels represented the 7 chakras of the community body and corresponding community organization infrastructure that were to be represented with open-public offices on each level.
 Display booths on each level were to highlight Troy's history and future as a model for community development in the Golden Age;

 · Troy’s economy would get an extraordinary boost from tourism;

-· Public dances could be held in the four corners on the weekends, bringing the whole community together for 4 different styles of popular dance that fit all demographics;
+· Square dances could be held in the four quadrants of the sphere - bringing the whole community together for 4 different venues of dance that correspond to local community popularity;

-· The top ring of the central platforms could have showcased a model 'Public Access Center' that provides self-service video production modules for the origination of programs on the local CATV network;
+· The top ring of the spherical platforms could showcase a model 'Public Access Center' that provides self-service video production modules for the origination of programs for local viewing;

 Buckminster Fuller taught that biologists and anthropologists have discovered how all species and nations which became extinct did so because of overspecialization and inability to self-correct with whole systems integrity - their total environment.
 All social, political and economic problems are, at heart, communication problems – how we “come-into-unity” as community.
 And the first working model of interactive mass-to-mass “TeLeComm”, emphasizing the TLC with heartware -- the heart of the Troy Model -- would truly raise the standard of communications and community worthy of the title, “7th Wonder of America”, if not the world.